Corey Hart (baseball): Milwaukee Brewers

-During the 2007 season, Hart had a 22-game hitting streak which was finally snapped in a July 7 game against the Washington Nationals, as Hart went 0–4 with a walk.
-In 2007, Hart became the first Brewer since 2003 to steal 20 bases and hit 20 home runs in a single season.
-As of September 2011, he and Ryan Braun were the only two Brewers to have two 20-steals/20-homers seasons in their careers.
+During the 2007 season, Hart had a 22-game hitting streak which was snapped in a July 7 game against the Washington Nationals, as Hart went 0-for-4 with a walk.
+In 2007, Hart became the first Brewer since 2003 to steal 20 bases and hit 20 home runs in a season.
+He and Ryan Braun were the first two Brewers to have two 20–20 seasons.

-In 2008, Hart was selected as an outfielder to the National League team at the 2008 Major League Baseball All-Star Game, which took place on July 15 at Yankee Stadium.
-He was voted in by the fans as a final vote in which he beat out David Wright of the Mets as well as Pat Burrell of the Phillies, Aaron Rowand of the Giants, and Carlos Lee of the Astros (a former Brewer himself).
-On August 30, 2008, against the Pittsburgh Pirates, Hart became the first player in Brewers history to have back to back 20–20 seasons.
+In 2008, Hart was selected as an outfielder to the National League team at the Major League Baseball All-Star Game, which took place on July 15 at Yankee Stadium.
+He was voted in by the fans as a final vote, beating out David Wright of the Mets, Pat Burrell of the Phillies, Aaron Rowand of the Giants, and Carlos Lee of the Astros.
+On August 30, Hart became the first player in Brewers history to have consecutive 20–20 seasons.
 Hart reached base on an error 14 times in 2008, more than any other batter in the NL.

-In July 2010, Hart was voted by his peers to not only play in the All-Star Game in Anaheim, but also was selected by MLB officials to participate in the Home Run Derby.
+On May 29, 2010, Hart hit his first major league grand slam.
+In that game against the Mets he also hit a two-run home run.
+In July, Hart was voted by his peers to play in the All-Star Game in Anaheim and also was chosen to participate in the Home Run Derby.
 Hart had a breakout season in 2010 statistically.
-As the regular Brewers right fielder, he posted a career best 31 home runs, 102 RBIs, and a .283 batting average.
-Along with Ryan Braun, Prince Fielder, Rickie Weeks, and Casey McGehee, the Brewers had one of the best top five slots in the MLB.
+As the regular Brewers right fielder, he posted a career-best 31 home runs, 102 RBIs, and a .283 batting average.

 On May 23, 2011, Hart tied the Brewers records for home runs in a game with three and RBIs with seven.
 Hart had another productive regular season with the Brewers in 2011, posting 26 home runs, and 63 RBIs with a .285 batting average, .386 OBP, and .866 OPS.
-Hart's drop in home runs and RBIs is a result of missing the first month of the season with an injury, and being moved to bat first in the order in July, limiting the number of RBI chances he had.
-Hart remained first in the batting order in the playoffs due to his success in the slot during the regular season.
+Hart's drop in home runs and RBIs is a result of missing the first three weeks of the season with an injury.
+He batted leadoff beginning in July, limiting his chances to drive in runs.

-Hart started the 2012 season as the Brewers regular right fielder, but injuries to Brewers first basemen Mat Gamel and Travis Ishikawa resulted in Hart becoming the Brewers regular first baseman, where he ended up having a successful season, recording a .995 fielding percentage playing in over 100 games at first base.
+Hart started the 2012 season as the Brewers regular right fielder, but injuries to Brewers first basemen Mat Gamel and Travis Ishikawa resulted in Hart becoming the Brewers starting first baseman, where he ended up having a successful season, recording a .995 fielding percentage playing in over 100 games at first base.
 He had a productive offensive season with the Brewers in 2012, batting .270 with 30 home runs and 83 RBIs.

-Hart had surgery on his left knee in January 2013, and missed the entire 2013 season.
+Hart had surgery on his left knee in January 2013 and missed the entire 2013 season.